 - permanent tape roller or glue

-I set the letter on the first letter and drew an outline in heavy pencil around it.
+I set the letter on the first card stock and drew an outline in pencil around it.

-Here’s the finished project on the mantle.
+Here’s the finished project on the mantel.
 Pretty cute, uh?